miczki/miczki/index.md

 - usage of project management software like Jira, Kanban, Redmine, Slack

 ## Knowledge
-- architecture of WMS / ERP systems and integration in the warehousearea supporting eCommerce activity (Baselinker, courier integrations)
+- architecture of WMS / ERP systems and integration in the warehouse area supporting eCommerce activity (Baselinker, courier integrations)
 - principles of Agile and Scrum frameworks,
 - implementing changes in the organization,
 - road transport, supported by trolleys, overhead cranes and cranes